RIVeR-Lab/river_website/content/authors/nathaniel-hanson/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Alumni
 ---

 ## Biography

-Nathaniel Hanson is a PhD Candidate in the [Computer Engineering](http://www.ece.neu.edu/) program at [Northeastern University](http://www.neu.edu/) under the supervision of [Kristen Dorsey](https://coe.northeastern.edu/people/dorsey-kris/) and [Taşkın Padır](https://coe.northeastern.edu/people/padir-taskin/).
+Nathaniel Hanson is a PhD Graduate of the [Computer Engineering](http://www.ece.neu.edu/) program at [Northeastern University](http://www.neu.edu/) under the supervision of [Kristen Dorsey](https://coe.northeastern.edu/people/dorsey-kris/) and [Taşkın Padır](https://coe.northeastern.edu/people/padir-taskin/).
 Nathaniel’s research interests lie at the intersection of remote sensing technologies and robotics.
-His dissertation focuses on bringing hyperspectral imaging and near infrared spectroscopy into lighter, cheaper form factors for use in household robots.
+His dissertation focused on bringing hyperspectral imaging and near infrared spectroscopy into lighter, cheaper form factors for use in household robots.
 His current thrust involves using non-contact material estimation methods to infer object properties such as weight and friction.
 He welcomes all collaborations on practical applications of hyperspectral imaging in real-time processing and vision systems that extend beyond the visible wavelengths of light.

 Fun fact: Nathaniel has played backup trumpet to the Rock & Roll Hall of Fame Band Chicago and Grammy Award Winner Arturo Sandoval